Kevin0M16/NMSCoordinates/README.md

 ## Acknowledgments

-* [nmssavetool](https://github.com/matthew-humphrey/nmssavetool) - For signing the save files
+* [nmssavetool](https://github.com/matthew-humphrey/nmssavetool) - For signing the save files.
+This tool is still awesome!
 * [NMSSaveEditor](https://github.com/goatfungus/NMSSaveEditor) - For viewing raw Json and testing my tool, also shout out to goatfungus for answering a few questions!
+* [Swiss-Selector](https://kevin0m16.github.io/Swiss-Selector/) - For some code and examples.
+(My Car Mechanic tool)